makatalin/smart-waste-management/README.md

 - **Backend**: Node.js, Express.js
 - **Frontend**: HTML, CSS, JavaScript, Google Maps API, Google Traffic API
 - **Database**: SQLite
+- **Server-Sent Events (SSE)**: Real-time updates for users about bin status changes.
+- **Email Notifications**: Automated email system to notify users of significant events, such as bin full alerts or sensor malfunctions.

 ## Key Features
 - **Real-Time Monitoring**: Sensors track fill levels, temperature, tilt, and detect fire or smoke in waste bins.
-- **Route Optimization**: Algorithms optimize waste collection routes based on current traffic conditions and bin locations.
+- **Route Optimization**: Algorithms optimize waste collection routes based on current traffic conditions and bin locations using Google Traffic API.
 - **Web Application**: A user interface to manage bins, view real-time data, and generate reports.
 - **User Management**: Adding and editing users, and linking them to specific bins.
 - **Report Generation**: Analyze data through interactive charts showing long-term trends in bin fill levels and emptying frequency.
+- **Real-Time Notifications**: Users receive real-time updates via SSE and email notifications for critical events.
 - **Scalability**: The system can easily scale to accommodate more bins and sensors.

 ## Project Structure
 - **sensors/**: Contains Raspberry Pi script responsible for gathering sensor data and sending it to the server.
 - **web-app/**: A web application that displays real-time data, manages users, and optimizes waste collection routes.
+- **email-service/**: Contains the script for managing automated email notifications.

 ## How It Works
 1. **Sensors**: Measure waste bin fill levels, temperature, tilt, and detect fire or smoke.
 2. **Raspberry Pi**: Central unit that processes sensor data and communicates with the web application.
-3. **Web Application**: Displays real-time data, manages users, and optimizes collection routes.
+3. **Web Application**: Displays real-time data, manages users, and optimizes collection routes using Google Traffic API for real-time traffic data.
+4. **Real-Time Notifications**: Server-Sent Events (SSE) and email notifications keep users informed of important updates, such as when bins are full or when sensor issues are detected.